-Have you ever heard of the old adage “do something for 21 days and it becomes a habit”?
+Have you ever heard of the adage “do something for 21 days and it becomes a habit”?
 Whether it takes 21 days or 100 days, establishing good habits is extremely important for your well being.

 Successful women don’t do anything just once — they set rules and establish good habits.
 Rather, they set rituals for themselves that they follow daily, like practicing gratitude, eating well, meditating, and exercising daily.
-And now these women also adopting a far more important habit: investing.
+And now these women are also adopting a far more important habit: investing.

 I know what you’re thinking: if money is so precious, why potentially gamble it away?
 First, investing isn’t gambling, and no one has lost all of their money just because they had a diversified portfolio.
-Need proof?

-If you put 20% of that into a savings account each year, you’ll have $1.5 million after 40 years.
+If you put 20% of your paycheck in a savings account each year, you’ll have $1.5 million after 40 years.
 A nice chunk of change, sure, until you think about how much you would have had if you invested that money instead.

 Just think of all you can accomplish with a little extra set aside for emergencies, epic vacations, and whatever else you can possibly imagine.
 Instead of stretching every last dollar you have or relying on someone for financial support, on top of everything else that’s stressing you out in life, investing lets your money work for you.
 Put in however much you want, understand the way your portfolio works, and pat yourself on the back for doing Future You a solid.